top of page

 Here are some important reasons why you need to adjust your balance sheet:

-It's possible for your financial records to be wrong if you don't reconcile them on a regular basis.
+It’s possible for your financial records to be wrong if you don’t reconcile them on a regular basis.
+This can result in an inaccurate representation of your company's financial position.
+Neglecting reconciliation or relying on manual processes also increases the risk of human error, which can compromise data accuracy and lead to further issues.
 This can cause you to make bad choices or even get you into legal trouble.

 The Balance Sheet Reconciliation Checklist

-Use this step-by-step bookkeeping checklist at every month-end or quarter-end close.
+Use this step-by-step bookkeeping checklist at every month-end or quarter-end close, ensuring that accounts are reconciled within each accounting period to maintain timely and accurate financial reporting.

 1. Bank Reconciliation

-Ensure all transactions on the bank statement match your general ledger.
+Ensure all transactions on the bank statement, especially those affecting cash accounts, match your general ledger.

 • Match deposits and withdrawals